vuga/obsidian-notes/Projects/Nord Security/TI meetups.md

 - Meetings with PY and DS regarding Unified FP report and Automatic feed FP report
 - Alignment on newly registered domains
-- Collect clean files from legacy Windows versions (7 & Vista)
+- Collect clean files from legacy Windows versions (7 & Vista) To ask if we have any server to run a script